AARAN-SOFTWARE/aaran-next/aaran/Docs/Team Work/rajesh.md

 - 'Back' button is not working.✅ fixed
 - While editing, a random address is automatically filled in the address tab'.( 7th block, kuvempu layout, Chennai, Andhra Pradesh- 641601, -. )✅ fixed

+## // 17-04-2025 //

+## Purchase
+- 1. We should write validation for Purchase No.
+- 2. We should write validation for Purchase date (or) set default date value.
+- 3. While editing, a random address is automatically filled in the 'Address tab'.
+(3rd street, Postal Colony, Chennai, -- 641601, India. )
+- 4. In the Product modal, when I press the Tab key to move between fields, it only works for the first three input fields.